Defect-Aware Physics-Based Compact Model for Ferroelectric nvCap: From TCAD Calibration to Circuit Co-Design: Material-Device-Circuit Co-design Methodology

+with displacement field $D$, elementary charge $q$ and charge carrier density in the electrode $N_\text{depl}$.
+The displacement field $D_{\downarrow/\uparrow}$ is calculated separately for upwards and downwards-polarized domains.
+In the electrode, the displacement field has contributions from the linear displacement in the ferroelectric layer, the polarization in the ferroelectric layer $P_\text{s}$ and the charge density at the interface $qN_{\text{tr,depl}\downarrow/\uparrow}$, which originates from interface trap states:

-We model capacitance hysteresis using a voltage-dependent series capacitance that accounts for incomplete screening at the metal electrodes.
-This capacitance depends on both voltage and polarization state.
-This capacitance is calculated independently for the up- and down-polarized domains:
+This capacitance depends on both on the applied voltage and the polarization state.
+In accordance with the displacement field, the capacitance is calculated independently for the up- and down-polarized domains by combining Eqs. \eqref{eq:cdeplbase} -- \eqref{eq:dupdown}: